exonum/exonum-doc/src/get-started/java-binding.md

 Java logs are produced by Java Binding internal code and can also be used to monitor Java services internal logic.

-Java logging configuration is controlled by configuration file.
-Example file named `log4j-fallback.xml` is included into the Exonum Java package.
+Java logging configuration is controlled by the configuration file specified by the `ejb-log-config-path` parameter.
-`ejb-log-config-path` parameter is used to set the pass to the current log configuration file.
 If no file was provided, the logs are disabled.
+Exonum Java package provides an example `log4j-fallback.xml` configuration file that can be found at the installation directory.
-See [Application Guide][app-tutorial] for more information on configuring the Exonum Java App.
+Also, see [Application Guide][app-tutorial] for more information on configuring the Exonum Java App.

 Default `log4j-fallback.xml` file outputs `INFO`-level messages to